briza-insurance/wegood/readme.md

 ```

 ### Length
-Verify that the tested value is in the given string length range.
+Verify that the tested value is in the given string length range (inclusive).
 - Applicable only on the string values, although the rule auto-converts numbers into strings.
 - Could be also used as MAX and MIN.